Darlene Hooley: Early political career

 Hooley became interested in politics after her son was injured on a playground in West Linn.
 She was appointed to a parks advisory committee, and in 1976, became the first woman elected to serve on the West Linn City Council.
-In 1980, Hooley was elected to the Oregon State Legislature and served as a State Representative until 1987.
+In 1980, Hooley was elected to the Oregon State Legislature and served as a State Representative until 1987 from the 27th district.
 In the legislature she served in the lower chamber (Oregon House of Representatives) as a Democrat representing Clackamas County (District 27), succeeding Republican Ted Achilles.
 She chaired the environmental and energy committees, helping to pass energy conservation and recycling legislation and worked on rewriting land use planning laws.
 In her third term, she chaired the education subcommittee of the ways and means committee.
-As subcommittee chair, she is credited with leading reforms to Oregon’s public kindergarten, pay equity laws, and welfare system.
+As subcommittee chair, she is credited with leading reforms to Oregon's public kindergarten, pay equity laws, and welfare system.
 Hooley left the legislature in 1987 to accept a position on the Clackamas County Board of Commissioners.